 - 1. Choose several samples that represent typical sample types you encounter in the laboratory.
 Prepare them as you would using your normal workflow. - 2.
-Prepare three identical reaction plates with aliquots of the same swab extracts. - 3.
-Amplify samples using the thermal cycling protocol provided above, but subject each plate to a different cycle number (25, 26 and 27 cycles).
+Prepare four identical reaction plates with these samples. - 3.
+Amplify samples using the thermal cycling protocol provided above, but subject each plate to a different cycle number (27-30 cycles). - 4.
+Following amplification, use your laboratory's validated separation and detection protocols to determine the optimal cycle number for these sample types.